wurqjackey/RealMvMoAT/README.md

 [Download Training Set](https://pan.baidu.com/s/1BMLAmuyPlRzJ9t7RR6R7og?pwd=zubp) (Code: zubp)

 **Note**:
 1. Special clause for reviewers: the zip password is set as the manuscript ID from *ScholarOne Manuscripts* System (e.g., `TPAMI-2026-XX-XXXX`, `TCSVT-XXXXX-2025`).
-For non-reviewer requests, please contact wuruiqi.salon@mail.nwpu.edu.cn to request the password.
+For non-reviewer requests, please contact wurq@mail.nwpu.edu.cn to request the password.
 2. Your email request must include a completed application form.
 3. Application form template: [Password Request Form](REALMVMOAT_PASSWORD_REQUEST_FORM.md)
 4. The link above will direct you to the download page.
 Please review the terms and conditions before using the dataset for your research.